Click here to read the first part of this trip.

 |The bogged Ford Ranger with two of the young blokes||Ron about to pull the Ranger out|

 The vehicle contains four young sub-20 year old males.
 After looking at it, we decide to pull it out backwards, it would be very hard to pull it forward.
-Ron will pull it.
+Ron will pull it using his LandCruiser.
 John puts a towing hitch in their tow bar and we attach a snatch strap.
 Ron is going to slowly pull them out, not snatch them.
 He starts and we yell to stop.
 The driver has either his foot on the brake or it is in park! âWhat, you want me to put it in reverse?â says the driver!

-Ron easily pulls them out.
+Ron easily pulls the vehicle out.
 We leave at 2:00 pm.
 At 2:10 pm we arrive at the Fort Grey Camping Area.
 We set up camp in the same spot I camped in 2010.
 There are a number of free BBQs and sheds as well as a toilet.
 It is a bit warmer as more protected from the wind and temperature is now 17â°C.

 |A drone shot looking from the camping area towards Lake Pinaroo||Looking straight down at our vehicles|